ItsZeusBro/Homer-Publish/README.md

 ## A publisher subscriber plug for Moira, and anything else that needs it.
 - For now, this is just a developer plug for developer environments.
+  - Set ip to localhost with a specified port that the subscriber runs on.
   - Production settings will come in time.
 (This is all a toy to prove a concept for now)

+## API